Stock-Oil Comovement: Fundamentals or Financialization?

 Abstract

 The return correlation between U.S. stocks and oil has shifted from negative to positive since 2008.
-We use a return decomposition framework to demonstrate that the underlying reason for this structural change is a shift in the correlation between cash flow news for the two assets.
-Intuitively, as the U.S. turned from an oil importer to a net exporter, the correlation between the cash flow news associated with oil and the U.S. stock market turned positive.
+We use a return decomposition framework to show that an underlying reason for this structural change is a shift in the correlation between cash flow news for both assets.
+The U.S. oil production is a key driver of both the stock-oil correlation and the cash flow news correlation.
+Post-2008, positive oil demand shocks are good news for the cash flows of both assets.
 Our findings help to understand the set of potential determinants of equity-commodity correlations and the diversification benefits of investing in commodities.

-Keywords: Equity-Commodity Correlation, Oil Futures, Return Decomposition, Cash Flow News
+Keywords: Equity-Commodity Correlation, Oil Futures, Return Decomposition, Cash Flow News, Oil Production

 JEL Classification: E44, G11, G12, Q43